 What happens when a fixed deposit matures?

 On maturity, you receive the principal amount back in your savings account.
 However, if you have chosen a cumulative option, you will also receive interest.
-You can also opt for an automatic renewal upon maturity when opening the fixed deposit.
+When opening the fixed deposit, you can also opt for an automatic renewal upon maturity.
 Under this arrangement, your account will be auto-renewed for the same tenure.
 Hence, your principal gets re-invested and is not credited back.